pytorch/pytorch.github.io/_get_started/installation/floydhub.md

 ## FloydHub Workspace: GPU-based Virtual Machines
 {: #floydhub-workspace}

 Generally, you will be using [FloydHub Workspace](https://www.floydhub.com/product/build){:target="_blank"} to begin with PyTorch.
 FlodyHub Workspace is an interactive environment (Jupyter Lab) for developing and running code.
 You can run Jupyter notebooks, Python scripts and much more.
-All the files and data in your workspace will be preserved for you, across restarts.
-You can think of it as your persistent, on-demand machine on the cloud.
+All the files and data in your workspace will be preserved after shutdown.

 By clicking on the below button, you will create a new FloydHub Workspace with the notebook tutorial: [WHAT IS TORCH.NN REALLY?](https://pytorch.org/tutorials/beginner/nn_tutorial.html) created by Jeremy Howard and the [fast.ai](https://www.fast.ai/) Team.